AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

       -- .. do more stuff
     end;

-- It is syntax enhancement and has no impact on existing code, but probably requires relatively complex compiler support.
+- It is a syntax enhancement and has no impact on existing code, but probably requires relatively complex compiler support.
 - The feature goes well with the general support of safe programming of the language.